jiamingluuu/notes/database/transaction-basics.md

 - *Phantom Reads*: Occurs when a transaction retrieves a set of rows twice and new rows are inserted into or removed from that set by another transaction that is committed in between.
+- *Serializable*:
+  - With a lock-based concurrency control, serializability requires read and write blocks to be released at the end of transaction.
+  - With non-lock based concurrency control, only one of the concurrent transaction is allowed to be committed if there exists a write collision.

 ## Reference
 \[1\] [Michael J. Cahill, Uwe Röhm, and Alan D. Fekete.
 2008.
 Serializable